On Drunk Driving Deaths

 My problem with this usage, apart from its strict factual and semantic inaccuracy, is that it subtly shifts the risks that impaired driving brings away from the individual, and onto some unknown “other” driver, which may in its own way contribute to the behavior.
 This is not to say that drunk drivers do not exact a huge and terrible toll on people in other vehicles (and outside of the vehicle).
 But, statistically speaking, the greatest risk drunk driving poses is to the actual driver himself (and any passengers).
 It may sound more dramatic to imply that there were 13,000 sober people in traffic who were killed by drunk drivers, but it doesn’t really help get us any closer to the root of the problem — the driver with the key in his hand, his own greatest risk.

 This entry was posted on Tuesday, December 9th, 2008 at 8:59 am and is filed under Risk, Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.